Car access: Everyone needs reliable transportation access and in most American communities that means a car.

 Insights & Analyses

-Immigrant households for all racial and ethnic groups, except Black households, are more likely to lack access to a vehicle compared to their US-born counterparts.
+• Asian American, Latinx, Pacific Islander, and white immigrant households are less likely to have access to a vehicle compared to their US-born counterparts.

-At 46 percent, Native Americans households of Other Alaskan ancestry are the most likely to lack access to a vehicle out of all racial and ethnic groups for all ancestry and nativity breakdowns.
+• At 48 percentage points, Native American households headed by those with other Alaskan ancestry are the most likely to lack access to a vehicle out of all ancestry groups for all nativity breakdowns.

 Drivers of Inequity

-Income and wealth disparities have caused Americans of color to have less access to vehicles than White Americans.
+Income and wealth disparities have caused people of color in the US to have less access to vehicles than white people.
 Racial segregation forged through the expropriation of land from Indigenous people and racially discriminatory practices such as redlining dispossessed communities of color and excluded them from economic prosperity.
 As a result, people of color are more likely to experience poverty and lack generational wealth than their White counterparts.
-This trend along with racially discriminatory pricing for auto loans and car insurance that make car ownership more costly drive inequities in car access between White Americans and Americans of color.
+This trend, along with racially discriminatory pricing for auto loans and car insurance, makes car ownership more costly and drives inequities in car access between white people and people of color.

 Strategies